haraka/haraka-plugin-known-senders/README.md

-# haraka-plugin-domain-counters
+# haraka-plugin-known-senders

-Increase the reputation of domains you send email to.
+Boost the reputation of domains you send email to.

-# How it works
+## How it works

-This plugin looks at outgoing emails that have been successfully queued.
+This plugin inspects outgoing emails and adds the destination domains to a known senders database.
+When emails arrive from those known senders, this plugin stores a result object noting that.

+### TL;DR

 Outgoing messages are determined by inspecting the `relaying` property of the connection.
-If `relaying=true`, then the connection has (via AUTH credentials or IP ACLs) been extended a form of trust.
+If `relaying=true`, then the connection has been extended a form of trust, usually via AUTH credentials or IP ACLs.
+In those outbound emails, the sender domain and recipient domains are parsed and a redis entry is inserted/updated.

-In those outbound emails, the sender domain and recipient domains are parsed out and a redis entry is inserted/updated.
-Later when emails arrive from domains your users have sent email to, reputation engines like
+When emails later arrive from a domain your users have sent email to, the redis DB is checked and if a match is found, a result object is stored in the transaction results.
+That result can be scored by reputation engines like
- [karma](https://github.com/haraka/haraka-plugin-karma) can observe this and boost their deliverability.
+ [karma](https://github.com/haraka/haraka-plugin-karma) and used to affect the messages deliverability.

-# PLAN

-- for domains we send to, increment when the message is queued
-- for domains we receive from, increment only when:
-    - message has been queued

-There's no attempt to validate outbound (sent) email domains.

 # MULTI-TENANCY